 *To my amazing readers: If you liked this chapter, please give it a vote.
-Votes are wonderfully awesome things in the Wattpad world!
+Votes are like caramel coated wishes in the Wattpad world!

 **If you like Mermaids follow me on Wattpad.
 Then you'll know right away when I post new work and contests!